William Contreras Player Props: Brewers vs. Guardians

 Guardians Pitching Rankings

-- His most recent time out was on Sunday against the Arizona Diamondbacks, when the right-hander threw five innings, surrendering three earned runs while giving up seven hits.
+- The righty's last appearance was on Tuesday against the Oakland Athletics, when he threw 6 2/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.